bahamas10/wordsearch.js/README.md

     options
-      -c, --color        colorize the words in the puzzle, defaults to false -d, --dimensions   the dimensions of the puzzle, ex `-d 20`, `-d 10x8`, defaults to `20x20` -f, --file         a newline separated list of words to use, defaults to stdin -h, --help         print this message and exit -s, --solved       print the solved puzzle as well as the actual puzzle -u, --updates      check for available updates
+      -c, --color        colorize the words in the puzzle, defaults to false -d, --dimensions   the dimensions of the puzzle, ex `-d 20`, `-d 10x8`, defaults to `20x20` -f, --file              a newline separated list of words to use, defaults to stdin -h, --help              print this message and exit -l, --lettes <abc..>    letters to use, defaults to the alphabet -s, --solved            print the solved puzzle as well as the actual puzzle -u, --updates           check for available updates
       -v, --version           print the version number and exit

 Example